DeloitteDigitalAT/core-banking/data-service/README.md

 git config core.hooksPath devops/config/hooks
 ```

-if it does't work with message "hint: The 'devops/config/hooks/pre-commit' hook was ignored because it's not set as executable." then try to run from root of project directory.
+if it does't work with message "hint: The 'config/hooks/pre-commit' hook was ignored because it's not set as executable." then try to run from root of project directory.
 It makes the hook executable.

 ```
-chmod +x devops/config/hooks/pre-commit
+chmod +x config/hooks/pre-commit
 ```

 The git hooks can be skipped with `--no-verify`.

+### Scripts

-## Install dependencies
+Install dependencies

 ```
 npm install
 ```

-## Scripts

 To run ESLint